Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Results

 The charge distribution in the double dot is controlled by external voltages applied along the structure.
-Fig. \ref{fig1}(a) presents the lowest part of the energy spectrum (the subsequent energy levels -- of (0,2) triplets -- are above 5 meV) in function of bias electric field for $B=50$ mT.
-For the most negative values of $F_{bias}$ the ground state is a singlet $|\bullet,\downarrow\uparrow-\uparrow\downarrow\rangle$ state for which both electrons reside in the right dot [(0,2) configuration].
-The four excited states correspond to single occupancy of each dot [(1,1) configuration] and energy of those states only weakly change in function of bias electric field.
-The two close in energy states, i.e. $|\downarrow,\uparrow\rangle$ and $|\uparrow,\downarrow\rangle$ correspond to definite and opposite spin configurations in each dot (i.e., in the $|\downarrow,\uparrow\rangle$ state spin of the electron in the right dot -- where the $g$-factor takes the highest value -- is polarized along the magnetic field) resulting from mixing spin-zero triplet with singlet state by the $g$-factor mismatch between the dots.
-The two triplets $|\uparrow,\uparrow\rangle$, $|\downarrow,\downarrow\rangle$ are split be Zeeman interaction.
+Fig. \ref{fig1}(a) presents the lowest part of the energy spectrum obtained in the presence of SO coupling (the subsequent energy levels -- of (0,2) triplets -- are above 5 meV) as a function of bias electric field for $B=50$ mT.
+For the most negative values of $F_{bias}$ the ground state is a singlet $|\bullet,\downarrow\uparrow-\uparrow\downarrow\rangle$ in which both electrons reside in the right dot [(0,2) configuration].
+With the ($\bullet$) in the bracket we mark the unoccupied left dot.
+The four excited states correspond to single occupancy of each dot [(1,1) configuration] and energy of those states only weakly change as a function of bias electric field.
+The two states close in energy, i.e. $|\downarrow,\uparrow\rangle$ and $|\uparrow,\downarrow\rangle$ correspond to definite and opposite spin configurations in each dot (i.e., in the $|\downarrow,\uparrow\rangle$ state spin of the electron in the right dot -- where the $g$-factor takes the highest value -- is polarized along the magnetic field) resulting from mixing of the spin-zero triplet with the singlet state by the $g$-factor mismatch between the dots and negligible exchange coupling.
+The two triplets $|\uparrow,\uparrow\rangle$, $|\downarrow,\downarrow\rangle$ are split by Zeeman interaction.

-Let us inspect relaxation times of the four excited (1,1) states.
-In Fig. \ref{fig1}(b) we present half-life times of excited states due to relaxation to the ground state singlet.
+In Fig. \ref{fig1}(b) we present relaxation times $\tau_{i\rightarrow|\bullet,\downarrow\uparrow-\uparrow\downarrow\rangle}$ of excited states to the ground state singlet.
 In the absence of SO interaction phonon scattering couples only states with the same total spin.
-Only the half-life times of $|\uparrow,\downarrow\rangle$ and $|\downarrow,\uparrow\rangle$ have finite values and they are presented with the crosses in Fig. \ref{fig1}(b).
-At low values of $F_{bias}$ the times are of order of hundreds of microseconds but when the energy differences between the initial states and (0,2) singlet become lower the half-life times rapidly drop allowing for $(1,1)\rightarrow(0,2)$ spin-conserving relaxation within nanoseconds for $F_{bias}>-0.16$ kV/cm.
+In that case only the relaxation times of $|\uparrow,\downarrow\rangle$ and $|\downarrow,\uparrow\rangle$ have finite values and they are presented with the crosses in Fig. \ref{fig1}(b).
+At low values of $F_{bias}$ the relaxation times are of order of milliseconds but when the energy differences between the initial states and (0,2) singlet become lower the relaxation times rapidly drop allowing for $(1,1)\rightarrow(0,2)$ spin-conserving relaxation within nanoseconds for $F_{bias}>-0.16$ kV/cm.